I created a giant chess set as a decoration for my wedding. Each piece is made out of two hardboard cutouts slotted together in the middle.

-The vectors for each piece are included in this zip file.
-I ended up creating the vectors myself after my searches online didn't turn up any results that I liked.
+I ended up creating vectors images of each piece myself after my searches online didn't turn up any results that I liked.
 What I did to create the vectors was take pictures of the pieces from my favorite chess set and then convert them to black and white.

 I then imported the black and white pictures into Inkscape and used Inkscape's built in tracing functions.
 After a little bit of clean up I set all the pieces to the same scale.
 The scale I chose had the queen at about 5 feet high.